SteelPh0enix/JSMN-CPP11-Wrapper/README.md

 ## Usage

-Download JSMN and my wrapper, put them in same directory, setup your project, and go to Wiki and read manual.
+Download JSMN and my wrapper, put them in same directory, setup your project, and then go to Wiki and **RTFM**.